 VII.
 Academic Advising

-Academic advising at Guelph is delivered by a team which includes faculty advisors, program counsellors, the Undergraduate Academic Information Centre, the Associate Vice-President Academic and others.
+Academic advising at the Ontario Agricultural College is delivered by a team which includes faculty advisors, program counsellors / associate directors, the Academic Information Centre, the Associate Vice-President Academic and others.
 Coordinating all activity is the University Council on Undergraduate Academic Advising (CUAA), which has responsibility for overall advising systems direction and policy.
-The Undergraduate Academic Information Centre provides general walk-in assistance to students and, as appropriate, directs students to specialized advising resources.
-Each student has direct access to Faculty Advisors, who focus on subject-related issues and advice, and a Program Counsellor, who assists with degree program requirements and expectations.
+The University Academic Information Centre provides general walk-in assistance to students and, as appropriate, directs students to specialized advising resources.
+Each student has direct access to Faculty Advisors, who focus on subject-related issues and advice, and a Program Counsellor, who assists with diploma/degree program requirements and expectations.

 These components of the academic advising system work together to achieve goals and objectives that include:

 Within the system, specific roles and responsibilities are distributed as follows: